On this page, you’ll find a checklist of mortgage closing documents that home buyers typically have to sign on the day they close.

 An escrow account is a special kind of account used to pay property-related expenses.
 As a homeowner, you pay money into the account.
 And your mortgage lender or bank then uses those funds to pay your property taxes and home insurance premiums on your behalf.

-When you sign the initial escrow disclosure document at closing, you are basically agreeing to the terms of that arrangement.
+When you sign the initial escrow disclosure statement at closing, you are basically agreeing to the terms of that arrangement.

 View a sample escrow disclosure (PDF)